titon/toolkit/docs/en/development/js/no-conflict.md

 # Conflict Resolution #

 Toolkit has no concept of `noConflict()` that is found in other libraries.
-Instead it has an automatic conflict resolution, where methods are renamed if one already exists.
+Instead, it has an automatic conflict resolution, where methods are renamed if one already exists.
-For example, when using the tooltip component under the name `tooltip()`, and that name is already taken (by jQuery UI for example), the method is renamed to `toolkitTooltip()`.
+For example, when using the [Tooltip component](../../components/tooltip.md) under the name `tooltip()`, and that name is already taken (by jQuery UI for example), the method is renamed to `toolkitTooltip()`.

 ```javascript